 Military Training School.
-Military training school experiences will be evaluated by personnel in the appropriate department, and credit will be awarded only if there are existing College courses which parallel the military training received.
-Evaluation will be based upon the American Council on Education's (ACE) "The Guide to the Evaluation of Educational Experiences in the Armed Services" on an official ACE transcript.
+Military training school experiences will be evaluated by personnel in the appropriate department, and credit will be awarded only if there are existing College courses which parallel the military training received, otherwise elective credits will be awarded toward an associate's degree as long as credits are college level.
+Evaluation will be based upon the American Council on Education's (ACE) "The Guide to the Evaluation of Educational Experiences in the Armed Services" as listed on an official Joint Services Transcript.

-Students with military training experience should first contact the Enrollment Services Office and request an official ACE transcript be sent to Black Hawk College.
-There is no charge for evaluating transfer credit from an ACE transcript.
+Students with military training experience should first contact the Enrollment Services Office and request an official Joint Services Transcript be sent to Black Hawk College.
+There is no charge for evaluating transfer credit from a Joint Services Transcript.